 Awesome Female Travelers

-GGG: Hello, hello and welcome to Girls That Go!
-Let’s start with introductions–who are you, where are you from, and how did you get started traveling?
+GGG: Hola, welcome to Girls That Go!
+Let’s start off with introductions–who are you, where are you from and how did you get your start traveling?

-All photos in this post courtesy of Rachel Jones.
+All photos in this post courtesy of Ellen Keith.